narges-mohammadi/MB12-project/Readme.md

 ## Analysis

 Analysis chain recieves L2A Sentinel-2 tiles from 2017 to 2020.
 It starts by unzipping tiles, moves on to converting Jp2 bands to Gtiff, selecting tiles that have no cloud cover over two study areas, masking out man-made areas in MFC2 and calculating Vegetation Indexes (NDVI & NDWI).
 For NDVI B4 and B8 of S2 were used.
-NDWI[Normalized Difference Water Index](Gao) as a measure of liquid water in vegetation canopies was calculated using S2 B8a and B11.
+NDWI(Normalized Difference Water Index)(Gao) as a measure of liquid water in vegetation canopies was calculated using B8a and B11 of S2 .

 Then calculating correlation coefficients (pearson) of VIs with meteorological parameters and Topographic Attributes for each study site.